Header-bidding Wrapper Landscape in 2019

 How it works with your ad campaign

 The user enters a publisher’s web page and the content starts to load along with the header-bidding containers.
 What happens next is an AdTech magic.
 Wrapper’s code makes asynchronous calls to all demand partners at the same time.
 The ad impression is therefore offered to all integrated demand sources and the auction starts.
-All buying partners respond to the publisher within the limited timeframe.
+All buying partners respond to the publisher within a limited timeframe.
 The wrapper tag collects bidding responses and immediately sends query string parameters to the ad server.
 The ad server analyzes bid requests and chooses the winning bid.
 Finally, the ad server delivers the ad to the advertising slot.
 Done!

 SmartyAds and header-bidding wrapper technology